Available as Elementor widget!

 - loop – (default 1) should text be looped forever.
 1 for yes, 0 for no.

 - color – (no default value) color of typed text in correct CSS value.

 - bg_color – (no default value) background color of typed text in correct CSS value.

 Also, an interesting effect is to use it with static text, where last words changes.
 Try this Example:

 I am perfectcreativeDesigner!

 Using it with page builder plugins

-When shortcode is entered in page builder with live preview, like Elementor, you will not see result right away.
-However after save, and visiting your page you should see effect fine.
+When a shortcode is entered in page builder with live preview, like Elementor, you will not see the result right away.
+However, after save, and visiting your page you should see effect fine.